 Types of trusts

-A formal trust agreement or deed is typically drafted by a lawyer and identifies the settlor, the trust property, the trustee(s) and the beneficiaries.
+A formal trust agreement or deed is typically drafted by a lawyer and identifies the settlor, the trust property, the trustees, and the beneficiaries.

 A formal trust agreement typically sets out:

-- The effective date of the trust
+- the effective date of the trust

-- How the trust is to be administered
+- how the trust is to be administered

-- The powers of the trustee(s)
+- other powers of the trustees.

 To demonstrate the existence of an informal trust, the trustee, the settlor, and the trust beneficiary must be clearly identified on the application.
 The trust property will already be identified on the application.